 Welcome to our distance learning page.
 We know that there is no replacement for teacher contact time with students in the classroom.
-During these extraordinary times, when in-person instruction is not an option, the Raymore-Peculiar School District seeks to provide resources for student learning.
+When in-person instruction is not an option, the Raymore-Peculiar School District seeks to provide resources for student learning.

 Welcome parents of Pre-Kindergarten through 5th grade students.
 Your child’s teacher and school will be contacting you via email during our time of distance learning.
 As always, please feel free to reach out to your child’s teacher with any questions or concerns about your child’s learning.